LiliumOS/rfcs/src/rfcs/0003-x86_64-system-abi.md

 Except as specified below, all system libraries in userspace obey the [x86-64 psABI].

-The C `main` function is expected to obey this ABI, and may have the following signatures:
+The C `main` function, and function pointers passed to system libraries, is expected to obey this ABI, and may have the following signatures:

 * `int main(void)`
 * `int main(int argc, char** argv)` or `int main(long argc, char** argv)`
 * `int main(int argc, char** argv, char** envp)` or `int main(long argc, char** argv, char** envp)`

+Regardless of whether `argc` is defined as `int` or `long`, it will contain the same value, unless the value cannot be represented as `int`.

+(Note: Signatures using `long argc` are non-standard and are not portable)

 (Note: It is recommended, but not strictly required, that all userspace code obey this ABI).